AashiGoel/AashiGoel/README.md

   - Asking about any Data structures or algorithm (I will try my best to help)
   - Help with getting started with open source.
   - Collaborating on projects
+  - Talking about anything related to Artificial Intelligence!

 <h1 align="left">GitHub Statistics</h1>